Treatment of Vertebral Compression Fracture

 Treatment of Sacral Insufficiency Fractures

-Similar interventions are used for sacral and vertebral fractures and include bed rest, bracing, and analgesics.
-Initial clinical improvements may occur quickly; however, resolution of all symptoms may not occur for 9 to 12 months.
+Similar interventions are used for sacral fractures and include bed rest, bracing, and analgesics.
+Initial clinical improvements may occur quickly; however, resolution of all symptoms may not occur for nine (9) to 12 months.

 Vertebral and Sacral Body Metastasis